MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-414-Payment-Part-B-Medical-Other-Health-Services/subpart-O-MeritBased-Incentive-Payment-System-Alternative-Payment-Model-Incentive/section-414.1380.md

 (C) Can be assigned, under the methodology specified in paragraph (e)(5) of this section, to a facility with a value-based purchasing score for the applicable period.

-(ii) *Facility-based group determination.* A facility-based group is a group in which 75 percent or more of its eligible clinician NPIs billing under the group's TIN meet the requirements under paragraph (e)(2)(i) of this section.
+(ii) *Facility-based MIPS eligible group determination.* A facility-based MIPS eligible group is a group in which 75 percent or more of its eligible clinician NPIs billing under the group's TIN meet the requirements under paragraph (e)(2)(i) of this section.

 (3) [Reserved]

-(4) *Data submission for facility-based measurement.* There are no data submission requirements for individual clinicians to be scored under facility-based measurement.
-A group must submit data in the improvement activities or Promoting Interoperability performance categories in order to be scored as a facility-based group.
+(4) *Data submission for facility-based measurement.* There are no data submission requirements for a MIPS eligible individual clinician to be scored under facility-based measurement.
+A MIPS eligible group must submit data in the improvement activities or Promoting Interoperability performance categories in order toto be scored as a facility-based MIPS eligible group.

-(5) *Determination of applicable facility score.* (i) A facility-based clinician is scored with facility-based measurement using the score derived from the value-based purchasing score for the facility at which the clinician provided services to the most Medicare beneficiaries during the period the claims are drawn from in paragraph (e)(2) of this section.
+(5) *Determination of applicable facility score.*

+(i) A facility-based MIPS eligible clinician is scored with facility-based measurement using the score derived from the value-based purchasing score for the facility at which the clinician provided services to the most Medicare beneficiaries during the period the claims are drawn from in paragraph (e)(2) of this section.
 If there is an equal number of Medicare beneficiaries treated at more than one facility, the value-based purchasing score for the highest scoring facility is used.

-(ii) A facility-based group is scored with facility-based measurement using the score derived from the value-based purchasing score for the facility at which the plurality of clinicians identified as facility-based would have had their score determined under paragraph (e)(5)(i) of this section.
+(ii) A facility-based MIPS eligible group is scored with facility-based measurement using the score derived from the value-based purchasing score for the facility at which the plurality of clinicians identified as facility-based would have had their score determined under paragraph (e)(5)(i) of this section.

 (6) *MIPS performance category scoring under the facility-based measurement scoring standard* - (i) *Measures.* The quality and cost measures are those adopted under the value-based purchasing program of the facility for the year described in paragraph (e)(1)(i) of this section.